charlesq34/pointnet-autoencoder/README.md

 Here we present code to build an autoencoder for point clouds, with <a href="https://github.com/charlesq34/pointnet">PointNet</a> encoder and various kinds of decoders.
 We train and test our autoencoder on the <a href="https://cs.stanford.edu/~ericyi/project_page/part_annotation/index.html" target="_blank">ShapeNetPart dataset</a>.
 This repository is licensed under MIT license.

 ## Installation
 We need TensorFlow (version>=1.4).

 For point cloud reconstruction loss function, we need to compile two custum TF operators under `tf_ops/nn_distance` (Chamfer's distance) and `tf_ops/approxmatch` (earth mover's distance).
 Check the `tf_compile_*.sh` script under these two folders, modify the TensorFlow and CUDA path accordingly before you run the shell script to compile the operators.
+Check this <a href="https://arxiv.org/abs/1612.00603" target="_blank">PAPER</a> for an introduction for these two point cloud losses.

 For a visualization helper, go to `utils/` and run `sh compile_render_balls_so.sh` -- run `python show3d_balls.py` to test if you have successfully compiled it.

 ## Download Data
 ShapeNetPart dataset is available <a href="https://1drv.ms/u/s!ApbTjxa06z9CgRnwX_QiGwiCoWnt" target="_blank">HERE</a> on OneDrive.
 Simply download the zip file and move the `shapenetcore_partanno_segmentation_benchmark_v0` folder to `data`.